ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-import-nodes.md

 ## Exporting and importing in bulk
 {: #ibm-hlfsupport-console-import-bulk-export-import}

-In cases where users want to export and import all of the peers, CAs, ordering services, MSPs, and identities at once, the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console now allows for the bulk management of data as a ZIP file that contains the JSON representing the various nodes, MSPs, and identities.
+In cases where users want to export and import all of the peers, CAs, ordering services, MSPs, and identities at once, the Fabric Operations Console now allows for the bulk management of data as a ZIP file that contains the JSON representing the various nodes, MSPs, and identities.
 To export or import data in bulk, navigate to the **Settings** tab in the left hand navigation.
 You will see a section called **Bulk data management** with two buttons below it.
 The **Export** button will open a panel on the right, where you have several options of what to export.
 The **Import** button also opens a panel where you can select the ZIP from your local file system.

 While exporting and importing components in bulk is highly convenient for some use cases, there are important considerations to keep in mind: